 HON.
 G. ANGENE: 197.
 I don't know why he is talking about me and yet I have not spoken yet.
-What right does he have to mention me?
+What right does he have to mention me I have not spoken yet in this House?

 MR DEPUTY SPEAKER: Thank you Honourable Member you may continue.